U.S. Department of State Seal

 • Other scams involving gems, city tours, entertainment venues, and credit cards are common, especially in tourist areas.

-Victims of Crime: U.S. citizen victims of crime are encouraged to contact the U.S. Embassy or Consulate for assistance.
+Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy or Consulate for assistance.
 Report crimes to the local police by calling 191 or the Tourist Police at 1155 and contact the U.S. Embassy at +66 (0) 2-205-4049 or Consulate at +(66) (53) 107-777.
-Remember that only local officials have the authority to investigate and to prosecute a crime.
+Local officials are responsible for investigating and prosecuting crime.

 We can: